18F/eng-hiring/_pages/resume-review.md

-It may seem daunting to try to work through this guide in under 10 minutes, but if you’re consistent and follow a simple workflow, you can blaze through and get good results quickly.
+It may seem daunting to try to work through this guide in under 10 minutes, but if you’re consistent and follow a simple workflow, you can get good consistent results quickly.

 When you look at a resume, look at the following things, in this order: